LarsHajdronKolajder/digiprime-container/README.md

 Builds a container containing [Digiprime](https://github.com/norlen/Digiprime) and [Negotiation Engine](https://github.com/norlen/NegotiationEngine).
 In addition, it also starts a [MongoDB](https://www.mongodb.com/) server that both application use.
 It also uses [Caddy](https://caddyserver.com/) as a reverse proxy in front of Digiprime.

-An already built up to date build exists on [Docker Hub](https://hub.docker.com/r/norlen/digiprime).
-To run this replace use `norlen/digiprime:latest` instead of `digiprime` in the run commands.
+An automated build of the container exists on [Docker Hub](https://hub.docker.com/r/norlen/digiprime).
+To use this replace `digiprime` with `norlen/digiprime:latest` in the commands below.

 ## Build

-Get the source by running, the submodules **must** be cloned as well for the build to be valid.
+Get the source, the submodules **must** be cloned as well for the build to be valid.

 ```bash
 git clone --recurse-submodules https://github.com/norlen/digiprime-container